GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 ## Providing Feedback

-Your feedback will be extremely helpful for future improvements to the GIA Report Results API.
+Your feedback drives improvements to the GIA Report Results API.
 Please let us know of any suggestions, ideas, or bugs that you encounter.
 You can find us at [GIA.edu/contactus](https://www.gia.edu/contactus).

 If you encounter an unexpected error condition in the GIA Report Results API, please include the error code returned in the response.